 The training was conducted with four sound items.
 These items were identified by the Material Collection entity and shall not be re-used in the blind grading phase.
 The training phase shall be executed as a separate short BS.1534 session.

-7.1.3.6 Report

-Details on submitted and selected material can be found in the “IVAS Material Collection entity Report” [32].
-Details on the material processing can be found in the “Host Lab Report IVAS Selection Tests” [33].

 7.1.4 Listening Systems and Listening Environments